-Because the U.S. administration has opted for a decentralized model of sponsorship, any individual or organization in the U.S. can sponsor any named individual or family fleeing Ukraine.
+Because the U.S. administration has opted for a decentralized model of sponsorship, any individual or collection of individuals in the U.S. can sponsor any named individual or family fleeing Ukraine.
 However, many communities in the U.S. that want to help do not have a structure or relationship in place to do this independently.